Imran4424/Machine-Learning-Models/README.md

 #### Ensemble Learning

-Ensemble learning is a machine learning technique that combines multiple machine learning models to improve predictions.
+Ensemble Learning is a machine learning technique that combines multiple machine learning models to improve predictions.

 Multiple machine learning models combination can happen following ways

 - Ensemble learning combining multiple models (individual different models)
 - Ensemble learning combining same model multiple times

+It random forest we will use the later version of Ensemble Learning which combines multiple decision tree models to make predictions, improving accuracy and reducing overfitting compared to single decision tree.

 ### Neural Network